eziceice/Springboot/README.md

 # Spring Boot
-Study notes and code examples for SpringBoot and Spring
+Study notes and code examples for Spring Boot and Spring